 - A freelancer or a consultant

 - September 30th – All persons and entities who are required to or are liable to undergo an audit of their accounting books, need to file their income tax returns by 30th September of every assessment year.
+This date may also be extended as per the discretion of the Government.
 The following entities and individuals might come under this category:

 - A Business entity